ACCESS-NRI/access-hive.org.au/docs/model_evaluation/data/model_catalogs.md

-# ACCESS-NRI Intake catalog
+# Accessing Model Data on Gadi

+To assist with finding and accessing model data on Gadi, ACCESS-NRI has created a catalog called the ACCESS-NRI Intake catalog.
-The ACCESS-NRI Intake catalog aims to provide a way for Python users to discover and load data across a broad range of climate data products available on <i>Gadi</i>.
+This aims to provide a way for Python users to discover and load data across a broad range of climate data products available on <i>Gadi</i>.

 For detailed information, tutorials and more, please go to <a href="https://access-nri-intake-catalog.readthedocs.io/en/latest/index.html" target="_blank">ACCESS-NRI intake catalog documentation</a>.
 <!-- <div class="card-container">